Skip to main content

 (int next_item_index, cell collection_content, slice owner_address) get_collection_data()

-- a slice that contains the collection owner's address (this value can also be empty).
+3. owner_address - A slice containing the collection owner’s address (can be empty).

 Get method get_nft_address_by_index